Vigil held for victim of Burlington shooting right after suspect is taken into custody

 Family and friends of Reynaldo Villarreal gathered to share memories at his vigil on Monday evening.
 (KWQC)

 Reynaldo Villarreal died early Sunday morning.
-The 28-year-old was shot at his nephew’s birthday party by 25-year-old Diavontae Stepphon Davis.
+The 28-year-old was shot at his nephew’s birthday party.

 Police said multiple shots were fired at the 800 block of Columbia Street.
 It is the second shooting to take place on this street since the middle of August.